yjlo123/blog/content/leetcode/48_rotate-image.md

 tags: ["leetcode", "lc_medium", "lc_matrix"]
 ---

-You are given an _n x n_ 2D `matrix` representing an image, rotate the image by 90 degrees (clockwise).
+You are given an `n x n` 2D `matrix` representing an image, rotate the image by **90** degrees (clockwise).

-You have to rotate the image **in-place**, which means you have to modify the input 2D matrix directly. **DO NOT** allocate another 2D matrix and do the rotation.
+You have to rotate the image [in-place](https://en.wikipedia.org/wiki/In-place_algorithm), which means you have to modify the input 2D matrix directly. **DO NOT** allocate another 2D matrix and do the rotation.

 **Example 1:**
 ```